soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 7-01 Adjudications Conducted by the Department.* ::

-(a)  Pursuant to the New York City Charter, §§ 1041, 1046, 1047 and 1048, the Department of Health has determined that all adjudicatory hearings commenced by notice or finding of violation pursuant to Article 7 of the New York City Health Code, where the Department seeks a fine or monetary penalty, pertaining to enforcement of State and local health laws and regulations shall be conducted by the Department.
+(a)  Pursuant to the New York City Charter, §§ 1041, 1046, 1047 and 1048, the Department of Health has determined that all adjudicatory hearings commenced by notice or finding of violation pursuant to 24 RCNY Health Code Article 7, where the Department seeks a fine or monetary penalty, pertaining to enforcement of State and local health laws and regulations shall be conducted by the Department.

 (b) Hearing Examiners.

-   (1) All adjudicatory hearings concerning matters described in subdivision (a) above, shall be conducted by Hearing Examiners assigned to the Administrative Tribunal who shall be appointed pursuant to Health Code § 7.03(b).
+   (1) All adjudicatory hearings concerning matters described in subdivision (a) above, shall be conducted by Hearing Examiners assigned to the Administrative Tribunal who shall be appointed pursuant to 24 RCNY Health Code § 7.03(b).

-   (2) Such Hearing Examiners, when conducting adjudicatory hearings pursuant to Article 7 of the New York City Health Code as described in subdivision (a) above, shall make final findings of fact and conclusions of law, which shall be incorporated in a decision and order.
-Such final decisions shall be appealable as provided in Health Code § 7.13.
+   (2) Such Hearing Examiners, when conducting adjudicatory hearings pursuant to 24 RCNY Health Code Article 7 as described in subdivision (a) above, shall make final findings of fact and conclusions of law, which shall be incorporated in a decision and order.
+Such final decisions shall be appealable as provided in 24 RCNY Health Code § 7.13.